 - many pharmacies have a private consultation room.

-As well as getting information and reassurance from your pharmacist, you can ask about free prescription collection services, peak flow checks, stop smoking and losing weight advice.
+You can ask about free prescription collection services, peak flow checks, stop smoking and losing weight advice.

 You can also ask about any over-the-counter medicines you're taking to help your asthma, such as anti-histamines for hay fever.

-For example, you might want to ask questions like these about any of your medicines:
+For example, you might want to ask:

 - What does this medicine do?